To my beloved children, Travis, Stephanie, Dustin, Holly and my two step children, Laura and Paul.

 I love you with all my heart,

 Meet Joan, aka JJ.
 The name JJ came from a golf caddy named Sugar, in Ocho Rios, Jamaica, and it stuck.
 I grew up in Washington state with two older brothers.
 I have a very large family, mostly in Washington state.
 I live in the United States- Winter in Scottsdale, Arizona in a golf community and I Summer on Mercer Island, Washington.
 We spend most of our holidays with six children, their spouses and our grandchildren.
 We are a blended family, and have no children together, but, we have two Russell Terriers!!
-I like to hike, golf, quilt, snow ski, exercise, pilates, yoga, TRX, boating, ice climbing, travel, games, parties, dancing, and gourmet cooking.
+I like to hike, golf, quilt, snow ski, exercise, pilates, yoga, TRX, boating, snowmobiling, ice climbing(not regularly,but when in a area we can do it), travel, games, parties, dancing, and gourmet cooking.

 My interest in cooking started with Mom, a great cook/baker who allowed me to create for the family.
 I give you my schooling for credibility of my knowledge.
 In the 1980's I completed certificate classes at Yankee Kitchen, studying under, Eva Kenly, Nancy Lazara, Betsy Oppenneer, Nancy Verriale, Susan Bradley, Kathy Tullis, Marian Morash, and a few others.
 Other teachers, outside the certification series include Julia Child, Martha Stewart, Ina Garten, Ludger Szmania, Barbara Fenzl, David Lebovitz, Tom Douglas, Kathy Casey, Mark Hamilton, Cory Mingo, Steve Pernetti, Guiliano Hazen, Jason Graham, Michael DeMaria, Frank Coloma(Indian cuisine),Dina Phelps, Nicole Aloni, Michael Stebner,Krista Fay, Mauro G and countless other guest teachers.
 This over 22 years.
 I have studied local cuisine in Peru, Morocco, Italy, France and Spain.
 All the while I have considered this fun, not work and have never worked professionally in this field.